-An earlier research project (2013-2015) involved examining the use of translation, specifically subtitling, by various activist groups connected with the Egyptian Revolution.
+An earlier research project (2013-2015), Translating the Egyptian Revolution, involved examining the use of translation, specifically subtitling, by various activist groups connected with the Egyptian Revolution.
 The project was funded by the Arts and Humanities Research Council.
 It concluded with an international conference held in Cairo in March 2015, The Only Thing Worth Globalizing Is Disssent – Translation and the Many Languages of Resistance, an article published in The Translator in April 2016, and an edited collection published the same year, Translating Dissent: Voices from and with the Egyptian Revolution, which won the Inttranews Linguists of the Year Award for 2015.

-The project builds on and extends my earlier work on the role of translation and interpreting in protest movements, and more broadly in mediating political conflict.
+The Translating the Egyptian Revolution project built on and extended my earlier work on the role of translation and interpreting in protest movements, and more broadly in mediating political conflict.
 Relevant publications include the following:

 - Baker, Mona (2013) ‘Translation as an Alternative Space for Political Action’, Social Movement Studies: Journal of Social, Cultural and Political Protest 12(1) : 23-47.

 - Baker, Mona (2010) ‘Translation and Activism: Emerging Patterns of Narrative Community’, in Maria Tymoczko (ed.)
 Translation, Resistance, Activism, Amherst and Boston: University of Massachusetts Press, 23-41.

 - Baker, Mona (2009) ‘Resisting State Terror : Theorizing Communities of Activist Translators and Interpreters’, in Esperanza Bielsa and Christopher W. Hughes (eds) Globalisation, Political Violence and Translation, Basingstoke, Hampshire: Palgrave Macmillan, 222-242.

 Also of relevance and connected to this specific project: